Diegodeoujda/Elektronika-60-Tetris-Python-Curses/README.md

-I recreated a Python implementation of the first version of Tetris created by Alexey Pajitnov on the Elektronika 60 with the Curse library !
+I recreated a Python implementation of the first version of Tetris created by Alekseï Pajitnov on the Elektronika 60 with the Curse library !

 # Original Game
 ![Banner Image](images/Original_Tetris.png)